 The Night of the Escalade

-Let’s travel back to 17th century Geneva and experience what happened during the night of 11-12 December 1602.
-Still celebrated today, this event has marked the story of the Republic.
+Let’s travel back to Geneva in 1602 and experience what happened during the night of 11-12 December, an event that has greatly marked the city’s story.

 City of pleasure and vice?